JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 2. It verifies if the obtained data matches the expected `data`.
 If they do not match, `DBAssertionError` is thrown, and details on mismatched data are logged (unless `DB.Option.LogAssertionErrors` is disabled).

-Unlike &delta;-assertions, no reference snapshot needs to be set previously for a state assertion.
+Note that no reference snapshot needs to be set for a state assertion, unlike &delta;-assertions.